No rodents were harmed in the making of this image.

 October 1: The Cloisters Demo is the largest event held here in Manhattan every year, with tens of thousands of members of the public walking past our pavilions.
 The king and queen of the East Kingdom will be in attendance, so we’re hoping to make this even bigger and better than usual.

-October 14: Tournament of the Roses will be held in Dragonship Haven this year, an hour and a half’s drive from us.
+October 14 (maybe): Tournament of the Roses will be held in Dragonship Haven this year, an hour and a half’s drive from us.
+I don’t yet know if they’ll have youth combat.
+(Update: no youth combat scheduled.)

 October 20 – 22: Goat’s Tavern is held in Northpass, and we’ll be running a youth combat area.